Oriola121/origold/README.md

 ## Usage

-Feel free to customize this portfolio to showcase your own projects and skills.
+Feel free to customize this portfolio to showcase your projects and skills.
 Update the project descriptions, images, and links to match your work.

 ## Contact